-Can a Person Be Sued For Breach of Privacy For Spreading Private Personal Information About Another Person?
+Can a Person Be Sued For Spreading Private Personal Information About Another Person?

 Understanding Liability Arising From Disclosure of Personal Information As a Form of Breach of Privacy

 The right to sue for breach of privacy continues to evolve and included within the umbrella of breach of privacy issues is the tort known as disclosure of personal facts or information.
-Unlike defamation law, which involves spreading of false information, disclosure of private personal information involves spreading of true information.
+This tort differs from defamation whereas the information disclosed is true; and thus, the wrong arises from spreading private details rather than spreading false details.

-The laws that protect privacy include statutes such as the Personal Information Protection and Electronic Documents Act, S.C.
+Many of the laws relating to privacy rights and duties as well as protecting personal information are statutorily prescribed such as the Personal Information Protection and Electronic Documents Act, S.C.
 2000, Chapter 5 and the Personal Health Information Protection Act, 2004, S.O.
 2004, Chapter 3, Schedule A, among others.
-Privacy is also protected via tort law from prior cases such as Halley v.
-McCann, 2016 CanLII 58945 which dealt with embarrassing disclosure of private personal information.
-In Halley, while addressing tort law privacy rights protecting against disclosure of private personal information, the court stated:
+Additionally, privacy law exists within the realm of common law torts as established within previous case decisions such as the case of Halley v.
+McCann, 2016 CanLII 58945 which addressed improper disclosure of private information.
+In Halley, albeit a Small Claims Court case, the court stated:

 15. Ontario courts have only recently recognized common law causes of action for invasion of privacy.
 First in Jones v.
 Tsige 2012 ONCA 32, Mr. Justice Sharpe of the Ontario Court of Appeal created the tort of intrusion on seclusion, derived from the U.S. Restatement (Second) of Torts (2010).
 It imposes liability on someone: “who intentionally intrudes physically or otherwise upon the seclusion of another or his private affairs or concerns.” (para 70).
 This cause of action is named in the pleadings.
 The elements of the cause of action are: